mccarthydev/mccarthydev/README.md

 ### Hi there, I'm Justin 👋

 Developing my front-end skills in Javascript.
+And Backend in Java.

 Passionate for IT.
 Interested in Machine Learning and Data Science.